zzxwill/odps/intl.en-US/Tools and Downloads/MaxCompute Studio/What is Studio.md

 ## Basic user interface {#section_u5b_dvx_5db .section}

 MaxCompute Studio is a plug-in on the IntelliJ IDEA platform, which shares basic development interfaces with IntelliJ IDEA.
-For more information about the IntelliJ IDEA interfaces, see the [Interface operation guide](https://www.jetbrains.com/help/idea/2016.3/guided-tour-around-the-user-interface.html).
+For more information about the IntelliJ IDEA interfaces, see [the Interface operation guide](https://www.jetbrains.com/help/idea/2016.3/guided-tour-around-the-user-interface.html).

-Based on the IntelliJ IDEA interfaces, MaxCompute Studio provides the following functional interfaces:
+Based on the IntelliJ IDEA interfaces, MaxCompute Studio provides the following functional interfaces.

 -   **SQL Editor**: Provides features such as SQL syntax highlighting, code complementing, real-time error prompting, local compilation, and job submission.

-    -   **Compiler View**: Displays locally compiled prompts and error messages, and locates the code in the editor.
+    Compiler View: Displays locally compiled prompts and error messages, and locates the code in the editor.

 -   **Project Explorer**: Connects to a MaxCompute project, and browses table structures, custom functions, and resource files in the project.

-    -   **Table Details View**: Displays details and sample data of tables, views, and other resources.
+    Table Details View: Displays details and sample data of tables, views, and other resources.

 -   **Job Explorer**: Browses and searches for historical jobs of MaxCompute.

-    -   **Job Details View**: Displays running details of a job, including the execution plan and details of each execution task, that is, all information displayed using the [Logview](https://www.alibabacloud.com/help/doc-detail/34632.htm) tool.
+    -   Job Details View: Displays running details of a job, including the execution plan and details of each execution task.

-    -   **Job Output View**: Displays output information of a running job.
+    -   Job Output View: Displays output information of a running job.

-    -   **Job Result View**: Displays the output result of the `SELECT` job.
+    -   Job Result View: Displays the output result of the SELECT job.

--   **MaxCompute Console**: Integrates the MaxCompute client, on which [MaxCompute client](intl.en-US/Tools and Downloads/Client.md) commands can be input and executed.
+-   **MaxCompute Console**: Integrates the [MaxCompute client](intl.en-US/Tools and Downloads/Client.md), on which MaxCompute client commands can be input and executed.

 ## Connect to MaxCompute project {#section_z5b_dvx_5db .section}